zeyrbot/zeyr/README.md

 # Zeyr Turborepo
-> Zeyr is a descentralised Discord assistant made for every community who needs a limitless bot
+> Zeyr is a descentralised Discord assistant made for developer communities.

 # Translations
-When a new command is added i usally make it's respective translations, if I don't I'll just make them later, but if you want to contribute you are welcome to do so!
+When a new command is made, I *usually* make it's respective translations in the same commit, if not, maybe im just lazy.

 The fallback language when no translation found is `en-US`

-# KNOWN bugs/errors
+# It's not a bug, it's a feature
-1. Error messages may be ephemeral or not
+- Some errors can be ephemeral or not
-2. Error messages are not readable for "non-dev" users

 # Self-hosting
 Zeyr team does not support the idea of people self-hosting their own instance of Zeyr, we kindly ask you to use our self-hosted version.